radupotop/wireguard-config-gen/README.md

 into the final `output/result.yaml`.
 This is used to update an existing network configuration.

+## Strip Config

+In order to obtain a config file ready to be used directly by `wg` (rather than through the `wg-quick` script), the following command can be used:

+    wg syncconf wg0 <(exec wg-quick strip wg0)

+This removes the Address and DNS from the Interface section.

 ### Multiple subnets

 Multiple configurations can be managed in parallel, serving different sets of clients,